CristianBarragan/GraphQL-Coffee-Beanery/README.md

 4. Validate data persistance and query result.

 ### Stack
-- Hot Chocolate : Only requires lean setup
+- Hot Chocolate : Only requires lean setup for AST parsing and auth pipeline integration
 - Dapper : Used to act a dynamic Data Access Layer
 - PostgreSQL : Database used by the framework
 - Entity Framework : Database schema maintenance
 - Apache AGE : Apache AGE (In progress...)
 - Citus : (TBC)

-## Current Features

-- Configuration based
-- No N+1 problem since the entire query/mutation is batched and materialized by the database engine
-- Hability to add any additional business logic or integration within the GraphQL API project
-- Custom and complex mapping between data entities and domain models
-- Allows subgraph mutations and queries using the same endpoint and wrapper object
-- Node types are translated into Left joins between entities.
-- Edge types are translated into joins between entities.
-- Paging support out of the box
-- Filtering support out of the box
-- Sorting support out of the box (Hot chocolate has limitations as of now)

 ## Customizable Features